biolink/biolink-model/docs/index.md

        * [AnatomicalEntityToAnatomicalEntityOntogenicAssociation](AnatomicalEntityToAnatomicalEntityOntogenicAssociation.md) - A relationship between two anatomical entities where the relationship is ontogenic, i.e the two entities are related by development.
 A number of different relationship types can be used to specify the precise nature of the relationship
        * [AnatomicalEntityToAnatomicalEntityPartOfAssociation](AnatomicalEntityToAnatomicalEntityPartOfAssociation.md) - A relationship between two anatomical entities where the relationship is mereological, i.e the two entities are related by parthood.
 This includes relationships between cellular components and cells, between cells and tissues, tissues and whole organisms
     * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype
-    * [CaseToThingAssociation](CaseToThingAssociation.md) - An abstract association for use where the case is the subject
     * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype
        * [CellLineAsAModelOfDiseaseAssociation](CellLineAsAModelOfDiseaseAssociation.md)
-    * [CellLineToThingAssociation](CellLineToThingAssociation.md) - An relationship between a cell line and another entity
     * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
        * [ChemicalToChemicalDerivationAssociation](ChemicalToChemicalDerivationAssociation.md) - A causal relationship between two chemical entities, where the subject represents the upstream entity and the object represents the downstream.
 For any such association there is an implicit reaction:
     * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype